 - Item Swap: Allows the player to use normally unusable items.

 - Moveswap: Swaps the running and rolling attack from one weapon to another, leading to ridiculous damage output with the right combination.

 - Quantity Storage: Allows the player to apply the quantity value of a previous quantity prompt to another quantity prompt.

 - Slope Quit: Prevents fatal fall damage or a death from some killboxes by carefully timing a quitout as you land on certain kinds of slopes.

 - Tumblebuff: Allows the player to buff normally not buffable weapons with sorceries and miracles.

-- Warp Glitch: Allows the player to wrong warp to default locations set by the developers.
+- Wrong Warp: Allows the player to wrong warp to different locations than normally possible.

 - Blighttown Skip: Allows the player to skip the area Blighttown entirely.